 As Executive Director of Clovis MainStreet, Pellegrino-Spear helps oversee both the town’s historic preservation and futuristic development.
 Her “progressive country” description comes from the region’s transportation, farming, and ranching roots combined with a growing entrepreneurial ecosystem.
 Here, a frontier, can-do attitude kindles passions for family-friendly events like rodeo, team roping, and barrel racing, as well as exciting livestock and horse auctions.
 At the same time, Clovis’ designation as a “Smart Rural Community” with world-class fiber internet encourages remote work and online business development.

-The Kick Ass Entrepreneurs Clovis networking group launched last year to foster that 21st-century spirit, which fizzes with three new breweries, a coworking space in a historic firehouse, and a new railroad park with a restaurant in a former Fred Harveyera depot.
+The Kick Ass Entrepreneurs Clovis networking group launched in 2020 to foster that 21st-century spirit, which fizzes with three new breweries, a coworking space in a historic firehouse, and a new railroad park with a restaurant in a former Fred Harveyera depot.
 “Clovis has a lot to offer both residents and visitors,” Pellegrino-Spear says.

 The railroad history debarks at the city’s Phil and Vernah Williams Historic Railroad Park, anchored by a restored 1906 Atchison Topeka & Santa Fe Railway locomotive—No. 9005, to be precise.
 The Clovis Depot, built in 1907 and now listed on the National Register of Historic Places, was one of the busiest stops on the Santa Fe Railway, carrying travelers from Chicago to California, Dallas, and Houston during the height of the Fred Harvey Co.’s popularity.
-The recently restored depot will soon hold the Rails restaurant, brainchild of brothers Jourdan and Tate Nichols.
+The recently restored depot holds The Rails Restaurant, brainchild of brothers Jourdan and Tate Nichols.

 Clovis was also a transcontinental air hub.
 In the late 1920s, the Transcontinental Air Transport company’s first combined rail and air service carried 50 notables, including Charles and Anne Lindberg and Amelia Earhart, from New York City to Los Angeles.
 They stopped at the Clovis Depot to transfer from the Santa Fe Railway to an airplane headed to Albuquerque.
 The original Clovis terminal, Portair Field, is now Cannon Air Force Base.